SharkyZg/FCND-Controls-CPP/writeup.md

 #### 5. Implementation of yaw control in C++

-Implementing the yaw control follows the same pattern as for the other controllers.
-First there is constrained how much commanded yaw can be(it doesn't make sense to turn the drone more then 360 degrees).
+Implementing the yaw controller follows the same pattern as for the other previously described controllers.
+First it is constrained how high commanded yaw can be(it doesn't make sense to turn the drone more then 360 degrees).
 Then the current yaw angle is subtracted from the commanded yaw angle.

-In case that the yaw error is more than one `pi` the yaw error is modified to rotate the drone to the other side by subtracting or adding value of 2 `pi`.
-This makes the drone more time and energy efficient to achieve specific position.
+In case that the yaw error is higher than one `pi`(3.14...) the yaw error is modified to rotate the drone to the other side by subtracting or adding value of 2 `pi`.
+This makes the drone more time and energy efficient to achieve the specific yaw position.

-At the end the yaw command rate is calculated by multiplying yaw gain parameter with the yaw error rate.
+Lastly the yaw command rate is calculated by multiplying the yaw gain parameter(`kpYaw`) with the yaw error rate.

 ```cpp
   float constrYawCmd = CONSTRAIN(yawCmd, -2 * F_PI, 2 * F_PI);